 However, that’s not all.
 Yankee Candles are loved by many because they are 100% natural making them suitable for vegans.
 Yankee Candles are not tested on animals and containing no animal or insect ingredients instead the famous candles are made from food grade paraffin wax.

 However, what sets Yankee Candles apart from the rest has to be their smell.
-Not only are some Yankee Candles designed to last in excess of 150 hours, there’s literally a smell for every occasion with new candles being released often you’re always bound to find one that suits you’re mood.
+Not only are some Yankee Candles designed to last in excess of 150 hours, there’s literally a smell for every occasion with new candles being released often you’re always bound to find one that suits your mood.

 Here I’m going to calculate the cost per hour of each size of Yankee candle based on RRP when compared to other candle brands.
 Whilst each candle has an ‘up to’ burning time I’m going to use the figure provided.
 It’s important to remember that these are going to vary depending on the brand and the way in which you choose to burn the candle.